vuejs/rfcs/active-rfcs/0000-function-api.md

 # Adoption strategy

-The proposed APIs are all new additions and can theoretically be introduced in a completely backwards compatible way.
+The proposed APIs are all new additions and can be introduced in a completely backwards compatible way.
 However, the new APIs can replace many of the existing options and makes them unnecessary in the long run.
 Being able to drop some of these old options will result in considerably smaller bundle size and better performance.

 Therefore we are planning to provide two builds for 3.0:

-- **Compatibility build**: supports both the new function-based APIs AND all the 2.x options.
+- **Standard build**: compatible with 2.x API (except for breaking changes introduced in other RFCs), with the ability to optionally use the new APIs introduced in this RFC.

-- **Standard build**: supports the new function-based APIs and only a subset of 2.x options.
+- **Lean build**: only supports the new APIs and a subset of 2.x options.
+If you are starting a fresh project using only the new API, this would give you a smaller and faster runtime.

-In the compatibility build, `setup()` can be used alongside 2.x options.
+In the standard build, `setup()` can be used alongside 2.x options.
 Note that `setup()` will be called before `data`, `computed` and `method` options are resolved - i.e. you can access values returned from `setup()` on `this` in these options, but not the other way around.

-Current 2.x users can start with the compatibility build and progressively migrate away from deprecated options, until eventually switching to the standard build.
+Current 2.x users can start with the standard build and progressively introduce the new API into their current codebase, without having to do a full migration all at once.

-### Preserved Options
+### Common Options

-> Preserved options work the same as 2.x and are available in both the compatibility and standard builds of 3.0.
+> Common options work the same as 2.x and are available in both the full and lean builds of 3.0.
 Options marked with * may receive further adjustments before 3.0 official release.

 - `name`
 - `props`